DaniStanculescu/Neighborhood-Map-React-Udacity/README.md

 open the file and then  down  the page where is the link for google maps  , search for the key parameter in the url and replace my key with

  your own

+ *I've used Wikipedia API to get informations about locations on the map